aws-samples/aws-iot-device-management-workshop/README.md

 ## AWS IoT Device Management Workshop

 [AWS IoT Device Management](https://aws.amazon.com/iot-device-management/) makes it easy to securely onboard, organize, monitor, and remotely manage IoT devices at scale.
-With this workshop your will learn hands-on the features from AWS IoT Device Management like several onboarding options, jobs, fleet indexing, thing groups and fine grained logging.
+With this workshop you will learn hands-on the features from AWS IoT Device Management like several onboarding options, jobs, fleet indexing, thing groups and fine grained logging.

 ## Files/Directories for the Workshop